 FIU has partnerships with the following banks (although you may join any bank):

 University Credit Union: University Credit Union is in business to provide the best possible financial services to its members at low cost with favorable rates and overall financial assistance while in constant pursuit of World Class Member Service.
 For more information, visit the University Credit Union website.

 Wells Fargo: FIU and Wells Fargo have teamed up to bring you the FIU One Card.
 It's your student ID and an ATM card all in one.
 When your card is linked to a Wells Fargo College Checking® account, you can use it:

 - For access to cash at Wells Fargo ATMs

 - For purchases using your Personal Identification Number (PIN)

 To learn more, please visit the Wells Fargo FIU One Card website.

-You are responsible to pay all your fees by the appropriate deadline (usually within the first week of classes) to avoid late fees and cancellation.
-For graduate student fee information, please click here.
+You are responsible to pay all your fees by the appropriate deadline (usually within the first week of classes) to avoid late fees and cancellations.
+For graduate student fee information, visit OneStop.

 All F-1/J-1 students admitted to FIU must report to the International Student and Scholar Services (ISSS) Office at Graham Center (GC) 355 upon arrival on campus, and before registering for classes.
 All international students are required to -